fabiocicerchia/salmonjs/README.md

  * Testing
    * Process forms (it'll create easy test cases to be manually compiled)
    * Process automatically JS events attached to DOM nodes
+ * Scraping
+   * Get the page content for each URL
+   * Get the screenshot for each URL
  * Enumeration
    * URLs list
    * Execution times
+   * Page output
    * Page load
  * ...